-(b) all Marines shall be eligible for promotion per Ref B.
+(a) Marines shall be eligible for promotion per references (b) and (c).

-(c) prior to TA approval, first-time TA applicants shall complete the Marine Corps institute “leadership” (Course ID 8012b) and personal financial management (Course ID 3420f).
+(b) Prior to TA approval, first-time applicants shall complete the Marine Corps Institute Personal Financial Management Course (Course IDMCIZ3420GZ).

-(d) TA shall be authorized for first-time TA applicants for only one course, unless documentation is provided that the Marine has at least an associate’s degree or at least sixty (60) academic credits and a minimum GPA of 2.5.
+(c) TA shall be authorized for first-time TA applicants for only one course, unless documentation is provided that the Marine has at least an associate’s degree or at least sixty (60) academic credits and a minimum grade point average (GPA) of 2.5.

-(f) TA funds for approved involuntary withdrawal waivers and failed courses will count toward the individual fiscal year ceilings.
+(e) TA funds for approved involuntary withdrawal waivers and failed courses will count toward individual fiscal year ceilings.

-(g) TA shall be authorized for only one course in the succeeding academic term in the event that (1) overall undergraduate or graduate GPA falls between 2.0 and 2.5, (2) a “D” is received in any course during the previous term, or (3) a voluntary withdrawal occurs from any courses that occurred during the previous term.
+(f) TA shall be authorized for only one course in the next academic term in the event that (1) overall undergraduate or graduate GPA falls between 2.0 and 2.5, (2) a grade of “D” or “F” is received in any course during the previous term, or (3) a voluntary withdrawal occurred from any course during the previous term.

-(k) career and technical education certificate programs must be accredited by an accrediting body recognized by the department of education, be approved by the department of veteran’s administration, and have a signed DoD memorandum of understanding in order to receive tuition assistance.
+(i) Career and technical education certificate programs must be accredited by an accrediting body recognized by the Department of Education, be approved by the Department of Veterans Affairs, and have a signed Department of Defense (DoD) Memorandum of Understanding in order to receive tuition assistance.
 Per reference (a), all Marines are eligible to obtain one TA funded certificate during their career.

-(m) open issues in Marine TA accounts, including incomplete courses, reimbursement issues, and waivers, must be resolved and posted to the student record prior to approval of future ta requests.
+(l) Open issues in Marines’ TA accounts, including incomplete courses, reimbursement issues, and waivers, must be resolved and posted to the student record prior to approval of future TA requests.

-(n) TA cannot be utilized for fees related to certifications, license exams, or credentials.
+(m) TA is not authorized for fees related to certifications, license exams, or credentials.

-(o) in addition to the requirements for officers in Reference A, reserve component officers on active duty orders/mobilization must have an end of active duty status (EAS) date of two years beyond the completion date of the requested class in order to be approved for TA.
+(n) In addition to the requirements for officers in reference (a), Reserve Component officers on active duty orders/mobilization must have an End of Active Service (EAS) date of two years beyond the completion date of the requested class in order to be approved for TA.

-(r) Marines attending vocational/technical certificate programs with more than one class or module will only be approved TA for two classes or modules at a time.
+(r) Marines attending vocational/technical certification programs with more than one class or module will only be approved TA for a maximum of two classes or modules at a time.

 Additional Marine Corps Tuition Assistance Rules